shakefu/shootingstar/README.md

 This repository also includes a UI based chat server that's very similar to the telnet server.
-It was an experiment to see if it was possible to build a realtime chat server using the MeteorJS framework just for my own entertainment and curiousity, so it's lacking tests and documentation.
+It was an experiment to see if it was possible to build a realtime chat server using the MeteorJS framework, done purely for my own entertainment and curiousity, so it's lacking tests and documentation.

 There's a copy of this server running at http://jakechat.meteor.com that you're welcome to try out.